Helioviewer-Project/JHelioviewer-SWHV/docs/app-commands.md

 Semantics:

-- this is a partial-update command
-- `null` fields mean "leave current state unchanged"
-- the command reads current [ViewerState.modeData()](../src/org/helioviewer/jhv/gui/ViewerState.java) and applies a merged `ModeData`
+This is a partial-update command.
+Callers may provide only the fields they want to change and leave the rest as `null`.
+Omitted fields are merged with the current mode state in [ViewState.java](../src/org/helioviewer/jhv/app/state/ViewState.java) before the update is applied.

 Current enum/value domains used by this command: